Creighton model FertilityCare™ Practitioners

 D.O, CFMC, CFCP

-Dr. Marsh graduated from Western University of Health Sciences in 1987 in Pomona, CA and is board certified in Family Medicine by the American Osteopathic Board of Family Physicians.
-She obtained and has maintained certification as a NaproTechnology® Medical Consultant (Napro) and Creighton model Fertility Care System (CrMS) teacher since 2001 under the authority of the American Academy of Fertility Care Professionals.
-She is also a member of the American Osteopathic College of Family Physicians, American Osteopathic Association, & Int’l Institute of Restorative Reproductive Medicine among others.
+Dr. Marsh graduated from Western University of Health Sciences in 1987 in Pomona, CA and is board certified in Family Medicine by the Am.
+Osteopathic Board of Family Physicians.
+She has been certified as a NaproTechnology® Medical Consultant (Napro) and Creighton model Fertility Care System (CrMS) teacher since 2001.
+She is a member of the Am.
+College of Osteopathic Family Physicians, Am.
+Osteopathic Association, Am.
+Academy of Fertility Care Professionals, & Int’l Institute of Restorative Reproductive Medicine.

 After many years of practicing family medicine and NaproTechnology® in Yuba City, CA, Dr. Marsh and her family moved to Reno, Nevada in 2018.
 She took the opportunity then to open a part-time practice for just NaproTechnology® consulting at the office Fertility Care Center of Reno, Inc.